h2oai/h2o-2/h2o-docs/source/tutorial/gbm.rst

 #.
 On the  "Request Parse" page that appears, check the "header" checkbox if the first row of the data set is a header.
 No other changes are required.

 #.
-Click Submit.
-Parsing data into H2O generates a .hex key of the form  "data name.hex"
+Click **Submit**.
+Parsing data into H2O generates a .hex key in the format  "data name.hex"

 .. image:: PCAparse.png
    :width: 100%